hxhcreate/DARE/README.md

 cp <path_to_llada_model>/*.safetensors models/xxx/
 ```

-👀 Stay tuned for the adaptation of several key features to other models (i.e., Dream, SDAR, etc.)
+Also for Dream, SDAR, etc.

 ### 🗄️ Dataset Setup